 The Arms Control Association and The Lugar Center have partnered to establish the Bipartisan Nuclear Policy Dialogue Project to help foster bipartisan discussion on timely security issues.
 The program does not seek any policy outcome or enactment of any legislation.
 Our mission is to provide a forum where senior national security staff across committee jurisdictions and party affiliations can establish relationships and a basis for working together more effectively, as well as increase the overall knowledge base and awareness of WMD risks and risk reduction strategies.

-Established in November 2013, the Project organizes a series of private dinners and congressional briefings on specific topics of interest to Republican and Democratic congressional staff.
+Established in November 2013, the project organizes a series of private dinners and congressional briefings on specific topics of interest to Republican and Democratic congressional staff.
 These events emphasize constructive dialogue and provide a forum for staff to engage high profile speakers.
-Topics will include:
+Topics include:

 For more information, please contact Kingston Reif at [email protected]

 The project is made possible with support from the Carnegie Corporation of New York.

 Due to the novel coronavirus pandemic, the Arms Control Association and The Lugar Center hosted an online discussion on the subject of the benefits, risks, and alternatives to the accelerated U.S. development of hypersonic glide vehicles and cruise missiles.

 Over the past several years, the Defense Department and Congress have made accelerating the development of hypersonic glide vehicles and cruise missiles a top priority.
 For instance, the Pentagon requested for fiscal year 2021 a total of $3.2 billion, an increase of $600 million above the previous fiscal year, for all research and development of programs related to new hypersonic weapons.
 However, questions and concerns have arisen in Congress and among experts about the need and rationale for developing such weapons, overall management of the hypersonic weapons programs underway in all the branches of the armed services, and potential risks the weapons might pose for crisis stability.